Mood Issues in Women

 Perinatal and Post-partum Mood and Anxiety Issues

-In general, depression and anxiety are more than twice as prevalent in women than men and can occur at any age.
-In addition, women are at increased risk of depression both during and up to one year after delivery of their child (post-partum).
-Major shifts in hormones are thought to play a role in the increased risk during this time period but other risk factors include isolation, lack of partner or relationship strain, little to no emotional support, financial issues, infant health issues and prior history of depression or anxiety.
-In addition to the common symptoms of depression and/or anxiety, women during the perinatal period may struggle with additional guilt or fears regarding being a “good mom,” worries about the fetus and/or newborn, reduced interest or lack of enjoyment in being a mom, severe fatigue, and poor sleep and appetite issues that are compounded by pregnancy and the arrival of a newborn.
+Researchers believe that major shifts in hormones contribute to the increased risk during this time period.
+However, other risk factors include isolation, lack of a partner or relationship strain, limited emotional support, financial issues, infant health problems, and a prior history of depression or anxiety.
+In addition to experiencing common symptoms of depression and/or anxiety, women in the perinatal period may encounter additional feelings of guilt or fears about being a “good mom,” concerns regarding the fetus and/or newborn, diminished interest or enjoyment in motherhood, intense fatigue, and difficulties with sleep and appetite exacerbated by pregnancy and the arrival of a newborn.
 Depression can worsen throughout pregnancy and post-partum, so early recognition and intervention is critical both to the mom and her child.

 Other Mood Issues Specific to Women